Thai telcos 'on hold': interventionist junta's first economic casualty

 General Surayud Chulanont, the leader of the last military coup in 2006, has been lambasted by his critics for his poor oversight of the economy and his resistance to foreign investment, particularly in the telecoms sector.

-Advanced Info Service PCL (AIS) (ADVANC.BK), the country's biggest mobile phone operator, is 23 percent-owned by Singapore Telecommunications Ltd (STEL.SI).
-China Mobile Ltd (0941.HK) is in the process of buying an 18 percent stake in True Corp (TRUE.BK), which runs Thailand's third-largest mobile network.
+Advanced Info Service PCL (AIS), the country's biggest mobile phone operator, is 23 percent-owned by Singapore Telecommunications Ltd. China Mobile Ltd is in the process of buying an 18 percent stake in True Corp , which runs Thailand's third-largest mobile network.

 TAC has said it was confident it is "qualified" for the 4G auction.

-The 4G auction is expected to fetch at least 42.9 billion baht (781.53 million pounds) in state revenue.
+The 4G auction is expected to fetch at least 42.9 billion baht ($1.33 billion) in state revenue.
 The sector is estimated to invest at least 100 billion baht after licences are issued.

 "The review of foreign ownership is normal practice to qualify companies which want to take part in such projects.
 We are willing to cooperate," an AIS official told Reuters, declining to be identified because she is not authorised to speak to the media.